 Veteran Health and Support

 Our Post Traumatic Stress (PTS) program started with a program in Chicago, partnered with Dr. Eugene Lipov, a renowned Chicago area pain management specialist.
 His treatment, termed Stellate Ganglion Block (SGB) has been used since 2008, and has successfully relieved PTS symptoms in 70 percent of combat veterans who received it once or more.
-Through our partnership with the Charlotte Healthcare System (CHS), this important treatment has been expended to the East Coast, and will be provided in Charlotte, NC.
+Through our partnership with the Global PTSI Foundation and Atrium, this important treatment has been expanded to the East Coast.

 Fisher House provides housing for families of veterans undergoing prolonged hospitalization for combat injuries.
 This housing is available at several hospitals around the country.
 PMFF is honored to be a supporter of Fisher House, which was also the recipient of the Selfless Service award in 2015, given by PMFF and the USO of NC.

 Working closely with the USO of North Carolina, PMFF has assisted with a variety of veteran support programs, and helped to raise money specifically for their mission of supporting veterans throughout the North Carolina.
-We have also been instrumental in assisting veterans with a variety of program events to support them in their return from combat.
-These include the Honor the Heroes Bike Ride and Walk on the War.
+We support veterans at such organizations as Lords Harvest, Operation North State, and the Community Culinary School.

 Service dogs can mean a lot to a service-disabled veteran, especially those suffering from PTS or Traumatic Brain Injury (TBI).
-Due to the generosity and excellence of a group of young musicians, CJ and Brother Max (www.cjandbrothermax.com), we continue to provide service dogs for these veterans.
+In partnership with our trainers at Saving Grace K9s and All Aspects we have provided 69 veterans with service animals to-date.

 Military Family Support